-Mr William Wait and Dr Clarence Busuttil act as non-executive members of the Committee.
 The Audit Committee is chaired by Mr. William Wait, whilst Dr Clarence Busuttil and Mr Jean Paul Busuttil act as members.
-In compliance with the Prospects MTF Rules, Mr William Wait is an independent, non-executive director.
+In compliance with the Prospects MTF Rules, Mr William Wait and Dr. Clarence Busuttil are independent, non-executive directors.
 The Company believes that the members of the Audit Committee have the necessary experiences, independence and standing to hold the office as members thereof.